 At Marutama they served a chicken based broth and the noodles were Al dente perfection.

 Denman Street, West End

-Denman street is said to be great for restaurants, unfortunately we didn't eat there, but we did walk around the area.
+Denman street is great for restaurants, unfortunately we didn't eat there, but we did walk around the area.

 Davies Street, West End

 Unfortunately, we didn't make it to Davies Street, but heard good things, so that's why I'm sharing it!
-Davie Village is known internationally for its thriving community of gay and lesbian residents and is great for people watching during the day and clubs and pubs at night.
+Davie Village, known for its thriving community of gay and lesbian residents, is great for people watching during the day and clubs and pubs at night.

 Yaletown reminded me a lot of the Meatpacking District in New York City.
-It was mostly trendy restaurants, that we felt were a bit overpriced.
+It had trendy restaurants, that we felt were a bit overpriced.
 It was nice to check it out, but we preferred Gastown and The West End.

-My search for "New York Style" pizza still continues in Seattle, but we did find a really good slice at Straight Outta Brooklyn in Vancouver.
+My search for "New York Style" pizza still continues in Seattle, but we did find a very good slice at Straight Outta Brooklyn in Vancouver.

 That's a wrap!

-What's great about Vancouver is that there really is a bit of everything, for everyone.
-You can go North of the city for an outdoor adventure, bike around the city, or enjoy great food and drink in various different areas.
+What's great about Vancouver is that there is a bit of something, for everyone.
+You can go north of the city for an outdoor adventure, bike around the city, or enjoy great food and drink in various areas.
 We hope you enjoy your stay!